Our Essential Services

 - If you do not have any screens, use a mosquito net for your bed.

-Moving with pets
+Moving with Pets

 Before traveling to Hong Kong with your pets, you need a special permit from the AFCD.
 This permit is valid for six months and allows you to bring and keep pets in Hong Kong.
 Make sure to apply well in advance, allowing two or three weeks for processing and mailing.
 You can download the necessary application form (AF240) online.
-However, you will have to turn in your applications in person or by mail to:
+However, you will have to turn in the applications in person or by mail to:

 Permit & Certification Unit

 Agriculture, Fisheries and Conservation Department

 303 Cheung Sha Wan Road